Wikia/app/JSCONVENTIONS.md

 ####Folders####
 For clarity and future-proofness, all javascript files should go into a 'scripts' folder and all stylesheet files should go into a 'styles' folder.
 This is different from what we've done in the past, which was putting all scripts into a 'js' folder and all stylesheets into a 'css' folder.

+###Delete Operator###
+Try to avoid using the delete operator.
+Contrary to what you might think, the delete operator doesn't actually clean up memory.
+Instead, removing properties actually changes the shape of objects and is bad for performance.
+It is better to set the property to null some other falsey value.

+Quoted from google's style guide:
+> "In modern JavaScript engines, changing the number of properties on an object is much slower than reassigning the values.
+The delete keyword should be avoided except when it is necessary to remove a property from an object's iterated list of keys, or to change the result of if (key in obj)."

 ## Still to be defined
 * Naming convensions for: